 Children and adolescents continue to have easy and widespread access to extreme, inappropriate, and harmful content, which can be shared through algorithmic designs and unwanted content exchanges.

-A systematic review of numerous studies revealed that some social media platforms even depict live acts of self-harm, such as asphyxiation and cutting, leading to serious consequences like seizures and severe bleeding.
+A systematic analysis of numerous studies revealed that some social media platforms even depict live acts of self-harm, such as asphyxiation and cutting, leading to serious consequences like seizures and severe bleeding.

 Moreover, these studies found that discussing or showcasing such content can normalize self-destructive behaviors, potentially leading to suicide pacts and encouraging others to engage in self-harm.